nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 #### Implementation of `find_schedule` command
-In SOChedule, the governing logic behind the `clear` command is laid out in [`FindScheduleCommand.java`](https://github.com/AY2021S2-CS2103-W16-1/tp/blob/master/src/main/java/seedu/address/logic/commands/FindScheduleCommand.java)
+In SOChedule, the governing logic behind the `find_schedule` command is laid out in [`FindScheduleCommand.java`](https://github.com/AY2021S2-CS2103-W16-1/tp/blob/master/src/main/java/seedu/address/logic/commands/FindScheduleCommand.java)
 The find schedule mechanism is supported mainly by `FindScheduleCommand` and `FindScheduleCommandParser`.

 The relevant methods include: